 - A mock hanging is part of the recruitment of the Silver Eagles.
 Afterwards, the condemned criminals are told that if they cause any trouble during their service as a Boxed Crook, they'll be taken back to the gallows, and this time the guards will tie the other end of the noose to the scaffold before opening the trap door.

 - The thoroughly nasty Sergeant Obadiah Hakeswill from Bernard Cornwell's Sharpe novels.
 Obadiah Hakeswill survived a hanging, and claimed that this meant that God had chosen him to be spared and therefore he couldn't be killed.
 The firing squad proved him wrong on that count later on, though.

 - In A Song of Ice and Fire one of Beric Dondarrion's numerous rumored deaths is being hanged.
 As it turns out, he was, and died.
 He just came back after.

-- An Angel flashback episode dealt with Angel attempting to get rid of a demon in the Hyperion (the hotel he now owns) that manipulates peoples emotions causing them to kill each other.
-Unfortunately the angry hotel guests target him and hang him from the chandelier.
-After they leave the lobby he cuts himself down and gives a big fuck you to the guests, telling the demon he can have them.
+- An Angel flashback episode dealt with Angel attempting to get rid of a demon in the Hyperion (the hotel he now owns) that manipulates people's emotions causing them to kill each other.
+Unfortunately, the angry hotel guests target him and hang him from the chandelier.
+Vampires cannot die this way, and Angel plays dead.
+After they leave the lobby, he nonchalantly frees himself one-handedly and gives a big fuck you to the guests, telling the demon he can have them.

-- Played for Laughs with Ralph Filthy in one episode of Filthy Rich And Catflap.
+- Played for Laughs (and a healthy dose of Breaking the Fourth Wall) with Ralph Filthy in one episode of Filthy Rich & Catflap.

 - Jack the Ripper has this attribute when he appears on Kolchak: The Night Stalker.
 Electrocution works pretty well, however.